SWI-Prolog/plweb-www/FAQ/ToplevelMode.md

 ==

 The second way is by using assert/1.
 Note that these two mechanisms do not mix for the same predicate.
-See DynamicCode.txt.
+See DynamicCode.md.

 ==
 ?- assert((carnivore(X) :- animal(X), eats_meat(X))).